-- Writing int to string conversion is a complex test. - Good reverse engineering experience.
+- Writing int to string conversion is a complex task There are lots of ways to do it. - Good reverse engineering experience.
 Block of code from one of my older projects when I wasn't quite as good at ARM assembly. - What does .lcomm do?
 Reserves region in the BSS. .lcomm buffer,20 is similar to C char buffer[20] - Went over algorithm.
 Need to divide by 10, put remainder into array backwards, then keep dividing the quotient.
 Also need to convert to ASCII.